miketolbert/compliance-service/SIMPLIFIED_APPROACH.md

 #### 3. Project Management
 - **Phase 1**: Requirement Gathering and Planning
-  - **Stakeholder Interviews**: Conduct interviews with stakeholders to gather detailed requirements and understand the compliance needs across different states.
+  - Identify all compliance requirements across different states.
-  - **Requirements Documentation**: Document the requirements, including state-specific compliance rules and data schemas.
+  - Define data schemas for each state.
-  - **Architecture Design**: Design the monolithic architecture for the new compliance service, focusing on modularity and clear separation of concerns.
+  - Design the overall architecture and select technologies.
 - **Phase 2**: Core Feature Development
-  - **Compliance Module**: Implement the core compliance logic within the new monolithic application.
+  - Implement the core compliance logic, configuration management, schema transformation, and rules engine within a monolithic structure.
-  - **Configuration Management**: Develop a centralized configuration management system within the monolith to store compliance rules and configurations in PostgreSQL.
-  - **Schema Transformation**: Implement the schema transformation logic as a separate module within the monolith.
-  - **Rules Engine Module**: Embed a rule engine within the monolithic application to evaluate compliance rules and support pluggable rules.

 - **Phase 3**: Testing and Deployment
-  - **Unit and Integration Testing**: Conduct thorough unit and integration testing for all modules.
+  - Conduct unit and integration testing.
-  - **Deployment**: Deploy the monolithic application to a cloud environment.
+  - Deploy the monolith to a cloud environment.
+- **Phase 4**: Migration and Monitoring
+  - Migrate existing compliance logic from the monolith to the new service.
+  - Implement monitoring and logging.

-- **Phase 4**: Incremental Improvements
+- **Phase 5**: Incremental Improvements
-  - **User Feedback**: Gather feedback from users to identify areas for improvement and new feature requests.
+  - Gather user feedback and iterate on the product.
-  - **Iteration**: Iterate on the product based on user feedback, making necessary adjustments and enhancements.
-  - **Refactoring to Microservices**: Gradually refactor monolithic components into microservices as the application grows and the need for independent scaling and deployment arises.
+  - Gradually refactor the monolithic components into microservices as needed.

 #### 4. Cost-Effective Monitoring and Logging
 - Ensure all services are properly monitored and logs are collected for auditing purposes.